ericewang/ericewang.github.io/_posts/2017-12-17-tooling-tips-and-tricks.md

 open-pr
 ```

-I defined `git pr` (yes force-pushing is bad ... just don't do this to your master branch!) as an alias in my `~/.gitconfig`:
+I defined `git pr` (yes force-pushing is bad ... just don't allow this on your master branch!) as an alias in my `~/.gitconfig`:

 ```
 [alias]
   pr = !"git push -f origin $(git symbolic-ref --short HEAD)"